Vedanta Definition Human Body out of box thinking

-Vedanta Definition of Human Body
+Vedanta Definition of the Human Body

-Modern science defines the Human body as a unit enclosed in the Skin and skull with various organs and connecting tissue, nerves.
+Modern science defines the Human body as a unit enclosed in the Skin and skull with various organs and connecting tissue, and nerves.

 Let’s see how Vedanta defines the Human body.